wireless-broadband-alliance/wba-openroaming-portal/README.md

 - **Symfony Framework**: The core of the portal, the Symfony framework provides a solid and scalable base for web applications.
 - **Twig Templating Engine**: Generates consistent, responsive views by separating logic.
-- **MySQL Database**: Efficiently method to save and return user profiles and settings of the portal.
+- **MySQL Database**: Efficient method to save and return user profiles and settings of the portal.
 - **Docker**: Encapsulating the project in containers to improve deployment and compatibility.

 ## 📜 Prerequisites:

-- Linux based system - Ubuntu 22.04 LTS (tested for the reference implementation)
+- Linux-based system - Ubuntu 22.04 LTS (tested for the reference implementation)
 - Knowledge about Linux OS (required to set up the project)
 - Radius DB and a stack IDP prepared to use the portal
 - Docker (required for running the application)